In January of 2016, Cornucopia Lodge and Pack Station came under new ownership and management.

 Jeff and Sara returned to Cornucopia after an 8 year absence.
 Having worked for Cornucopia for several years in the the past, they are excited to reacquaint themselves with the area and it's residents (both 2 and 4 legged!).
 Jeff ensures exacting standards are met in all horse and outdoor related activities as well as keeping all the cabins and equipment in top operating condition.

 While Sara insists that she's "just an old camp cook", guests are adamant that her food rivals the finest restaurants.
 In addition to setting a mean table, Sara also heads up the office, but, she still finds ways to spend an occasional day on the trail - either helping Jeff pack mules or leading trail rides.
 Together, Jeff and Sara ensure that guests have an unforgettable experience while visiting Cornucopia.

 Also shown in the picture is Josie, who we lost in August.
 But... be sure and prepare for lots of puppy love from the new baby Border Collie, Pickett!

 Little Miss Pickett

-Doug and Mindy recently re-located from Bend, OR to join our amazing team!
-They describe themselves as an “adventurous couple” and have proven it with their varied experience in the outdoor industry, in various locations including Vermont, Utah, Montana and most recently, Oregon.
-With their backgrounds in animal husbandry, maintenance, landscaping, food service / hospitality and winter back country guiding, we are excited to welcome them to Cornucopia and are confident they’ll be valuable additions.
-Doug and Mindy will perform many roles including Kitchen / Dining, Maintenance, Housekeeping, and general backup for other staff.
+Mindy recently re-located from Bend, OR to join our amazing team!
+Best described as “adventurous”, Mindy has varied experience in the outdoor industry, in various locations including Vermont, Utah, Montana and most recently, Oregon.
+With a background in animal husbandry, landscaping, food service / hospitality and winter back country guiding, we are excited to welcome her to Cornucopia and are confident she’ll be a valuable addition.
+Mindy performs many roles including Kitchen / Dining, Housekeeping, and general backup for other staff.

 Head Horse Camp Counselor